 Building the site

-Once you have the prerequisites installed, clone the repo to your machine.
+Once you have the prerequisites installed, clone the newly forked repo to your machine.
 To build the site, run the following command:

 bundle exec jekyll serve